 For storage, you create space above and below areas not typically considered for this purpose.
-You might build a loft area above living spaces that is used exclusively for storage.
-Unlike many attics and basements, a loft area can be easily accessed, temperature controlled, and well maintained.
+You might build a loft area above living spaces that are used exclusively for storage.
+Unlike many attics and basements, a loft area can be easily accessed, temperature controlled, and well-maintained.

 You can create a varying amount of storage below your bed depending on how high off the floor you want to go.
 You could also build a loft area for your bed with a storage room below.
 Or you could do something in between by building a split-level area with storage below the raised floors.